TV Aerial Installation Cost

 Indoor Aerial Cost

-An indoor aerial is a digital box that sits close to your TV, providing a signal boost to your TV services if you’re suffering from a fuzzy or weak picture.
-These aerials come in a variety of shapes and sizes, from a variety of providers, they’re not renowned for being revolutionary devices.
+These aerials come in a variety of shapes and sizes from a variety of providers — they’re not renowned for being revolutionary devices.
 Still, they could provide the extra bit of power you need.

 Loft Mounted Aerial Cost

-Loft mounted aerials are cheaper than outdoor aerials, despite working in a similar fashion.
 Due to them being under cover, they don’t need to be as heavy-duty as aerials left out to battle the elements, making them cheaper and very effective.

 Building Regulations & Planning Permission for TV Aerial

 You won’t need planning permission for the installation of a TV aerial as it is covered under the permitted development rights on your home.
-But there are some restrictions on the type and size of aerials you are allowed to install.

 For houses up to 15 metres high:

-- There can’t be more than two aerials on the property
+- There can’t be more than two aerials on the property.

-- The cubic capacity of the aerials must be less than 35l
+- The cubic capacity of the aerials must be less than 35l.

-- If you’re mounting it on the roof, it can’t extend past the highest point of the roof
+- If you’re mounting it on the roof, it must not project more than 60cm above the highest part of the roof.

 For houses over 15 metres high:

-- There can’t be more than four aerials on your home
+- There can’t be more than four aerials on your home.

-- Each aerial cannot be wider than 130cm
+- Each aerial cannot be wider than 130cm.

-- Each aerial must have a cubic capacity of 35l or less
+- Each aerial must have a cubic capacity of 35l or less.

-- An antenna mounted to a chimney stack cannot exceed 60cm in width
+- An antenna mounted to a chimney stack cannot exceed 60cm in width.

-- An antenna cannot extend more than 300cm from the highest point of the roof
+- An antenna cannot extend more than 300cm from the highest point of the roof.

-Cost of Removing a TV Aerial
+Cost of TV Aerial Removal

 You may want to remove your TV aerial to take it to a new home, take it down as you don’t use it or remove it after fearing it has become unsafe over time.